 NSO Shanghai has been very fortunate to be the first group of visitors to visit and provide companionship to these elders.
 They were very happy to see BrandLoyalty's employees and they were invited to visit them again.
 On top of the visit, NSO Shanghai has provided ￥14,387RMB (1,800 EUR) worth of food donation to Shatian Elderly Home with the help of the Shanghai Charity Foundation.

 NSO Italy supported Banco Alimentare, the largest social restaurant initiative in Italy, during COVID-19.
-The organisation donates and distributes food and meals, offers mental support and fights against the social inclusion of the poorest people in Italy.
+The organization donates and distributes food and meals, offers mental support, and fights against the social inclusion of the poorest people in Italy.
 With the help of BrandCharity, the Italian colleagues managed to donate 210,000 meals to those in need.

 Since 2019, BrandLoyalty's HQ in the Netherlands has supported Stichting Fietsmaatjes (Biking buddies).
 This association connects people in a social and sporty way by providing bike tours with elderly or disabled people who are not able to bike on their own anymore.
 Together with a buddy and on a special bike, they go out for an afternoon to enjoy the fresh air, the company, and the city or nature.

-As we are currently unable to organise any bike tours, we have supported the people who are forced to stay at home during COVID-19 with a nice bouquet of flowers.
-Not only surprising the biking buddies, but also supporting the flower industry that is struggling during these times.
-With the summer coming up, we hope we can organise bike tours very soon!
+As we are currently unable to organize any bike tours, we have supported the people who are forced to stay at home during COVID-19 with a nice bouquet of flowers.
+Not only surprising the biking buddies but also supporting the flower industry that is struggling during these times.
+With the summer coming up, we hope we can organize bike tours very soon!

-BrandLoyalty's NSO in Germany supported the local organisation MoSa, meaning 'the Gambian Helping Hands'.
-The organisation promotes education and health in the poorer regions around Wellingara-Serekunde in Gambia.
-Its main goal is to ensure better living conditions in Gambia by helping people to help themselves in order to achieve sustainable and successful development.
+BrandLoyalty's NSO in Germany supported the local organization MoSa, meaning 'the Gambian Helping Hands'.
+The organization promotes education and health in the poorer regions around Wellingara-Serekunde in the Gambia.
+Its main goal is to ensure better living conditions in the Gambia by helping people to help themselves in order to achieve sustainable and successful development.